sidiandi/Amg.Build/Readme.md

 ## Todo

-* output options for ITool
 * Improve error logging
 * Adapter to use Cake extensions
 * Fail on the first failed target

 ## Done

+* check source files
+* output options for ITool
 * improved logging of process start failures
 * better logging of failures
 * more file system extensions